cyrilbz/freezing_branch/README.md

 ## dyfun.m:
 This is the code that contains the model equations.
 It constructs the vector dy/dt, with y the vector of unknowns to be computed, using the parameters and previous (known) values of y.
+For the equations have a look at https://doi.org/10.1093/treephys/tpad117

 ## main.m:
 This is the main code that runs the simulations.